Manbqt/snow_crash/level02/README.md

-# level02
+# Level02

 In the home we have a [pcap file](https://www.endace.com/learn/what-is-a-pcap-file).
 So we can open it in `wireshark` to anaylize it.

-As we search a password we want to find it in the file.
+As we search a password we want to find it in the packets.
 We can used [Follow TCP Stream](https://www.wireshark.org/docs/wsug_html_chunked/ChAdvFollowStreamSection.html) option in `wireshark` to extract data.
 By default this data are print as ASCII format:

 ```bash